google/mtail/docs/Building.md

 mtail is implemented in [Go](http://golang.org).

-You will need to install Go 1.7 or higher.
+You will need to install a recent Go.

+## `go get`, quick and easy, no version information.

+Fetch, build, and install the binary directly with `go get`

+`go install github.com/google/mtail/cmd/mtail`

+If you do it this way, you won't have a supported version of `mtail`.

-## Go
+## The "Right Way"

 [Clone](http://github.com/google/mtail) the source from GitHub into your `$GOPATH`.
 If you don't have a `$GOPATH`, see the next section.

 ```
-go get -u github.com/google/mtail
+GO111MODULE=on go get -u github.com/google/mtail
 cd $GOPATH/src/github.com/google/mtail
-make
+make install
 ```

 ### For Go First-Timers